| Boreäs Blakthörn |

 Extra Attack.
 Blakthörn can attack twice instead of once whenever he takes the Attack action on his turn.
 Blakthörn can sacrifice one of his attacks when he takes the Attack action to command the beast to take the Beast’s Strike action.

-Greater Returning Handaxe.
++3 Returning Handaxe.
 Melee or Ranged Attack Roll: +14 to hit, reach 5 feet or range 20/60 feet.
 Hit: 13 (1d6 + 10) Slashing damage or 15 (1d6 + 12) Slashing damage when thrown.
 The weapon returns to Blakthörn’s hand immediately after he uses it to make a ranged attack roll.
+If he hits a creature with this weapon and deals damage to the creature, Blakthörn has Advantage on his next attack roll against that creature before the end of Blakthörn’s next turn.

 Favored Enemy (6/Long Rest).
 Blakthörn can cast the Hunter’s Mark spell without expending a spell slot.